Less-Bad/lessbad.github.io/src/posts/thoughts-on-magnus-vindings-reasons-against-prioritising-abolitionist-project.md

 #### Empathy

 I share Magnus’ concern that abolishing some forms of suffering in humans may result in reduced empathy or compassion.
-For without ever experiencing suffering, how would one get the “raw nastiness” of it?[^jo-cameron]
+For without having ever experiencing suffering, how would one get the “raw nastiness” of it?[^jo-cameron]

 [^jo-cameron]: Interestingly, the woman from Scotland with the [FAAH-OUT mutation](https://en.wikipedia.org/wiki/Fatty_acid_amide_hydrolase#Function), which makes them immune to depression, anxiety, and pain, is a [vegan](https://www.theguardian.com/science/2019/mar/28/scientists-find-genetic-mutation-that-makes-woman-feel-no-pain).
 Alas, we cannot draw any conclusions as this is the only reported case of the mutation as far as I know.